 This guideline covers when to offer caesarean birth, discussion of caesarean birth, procedural aspects of the operation, and care after caesarean birth.
 It aims to improve the consistency and quality of care for women who are thinking about having a caesarean birth or have had a previous caesarean birth and are pregnant again.

-There is a shortage of diamorphine (see the Specialty Pharmacy Service's memo on the shortage of diamorphine injection 5 and 10 mg) affecting our recommendation on diamorphine for managing pain after caesarean birth.
-We plan to review alternatives to diamorphine, but in the meantime you may need to develop alternative local protocols and training to ensure patient safety.
+There is a shortage of diamorphine affecting our recommendation on diamorphine for managing pain after caesarean birth.
+We are reviewing alternatives to diamorphine, but in the meantime you may need to develop alternative local protocols and training to ensure patient safety, using advice from the NHS Specialist Pharmacy Service and other sources.
 See for example the Obstetric Anaesthetists’ Association commentary on alternatives to intrathecal and epidural diamorphine for caesarean section analgesia.

 The guideline uses the terms 'woman' or 'mother' throughout.
 These should be taken to include people who do not identify as women but are pregnant or have given birth.